seandi/thymar/README.md

 ## Overview
 The repo contains the ros packages for the Thymar robot.
 Inside the thymar folder there are two packages:
 1. the thymar_description is the ros package containing all the models and launch file for similating in Gazebo the Thymar robot
-2. the thymar package contains the scripts for controlling the robot
+2. the thymar package contains the scripts for controlling the robot, see [readme](thymar/README.md)

 ### The Thymar robot model
 The gazebo simulation of the robot can be launched as follows